sefonixy/invigilator-assessment-hub/DEPLOYMENT.md

 ## My deployment workflow

 1. Push changes to main branch
-2. GitHub Actions automatically runs tests
+2. GitHub Actions runs tests and build verification
-3. If tests pass, deploys to Vercel
+3. Vercel automatically deploys if everything passes
 4. Get a new deployment URL

-For pull requests, it creates preview deployments which is pretty cool.
+Simple and effective.

 ## Links